 Side note: the caveat to this is being careful about stealing/plagiarizing information from the brand or from the hard work that another reseller put in.

-If you do not find your item by performing the Google search mentioned above, switch your search method by inputting the phrase to a Poshmark search.
+If you do not find your item by performing the Google search mentioned above, switch your search method by inputting your Google search phrase into a Poshmark search.

 Each clothing item you resell has a fabric content that is unique to that item specifically.
 Luckily for that, this becomes another way to find a style number or stock photo.

-Using my Gal Meets Glam example from, I would search “Gal Meets Glam dress 100% polyester”
+Using my Gal Meets Glam example, I would search “Gal Meets Glam dress 100% polyester.”

 From here, I use the same technique as earlier.
 I typically start my search on Google, with the same sequence of going to Google Images next, then Google Shopping, then Poshmark, eBay, and lastly Mercari.

-Sometimes, even after all of this work and searching, you may not be able to find a style number and/or stock photo.
-If that is the case, ensure you provide quality pictures, most importantly a high quality cover photo, along with an accurate and detailed title and description.
+Sometimes, even after all of this work and searching, you may not be able to find a style number or stock photo.
+If that is the case, ensure you provide quality pictures, most importantly a high-quality cover photo, along with an accurate and detailed title and description.

-Do you have any additional tips or tricks to find stock photos for an item?
+Do you have any additional tips or tricks to find stock photos for selling on Poshmark?
 Comment below!

 Just found you in my search of how to find stock photos…I will go try your tips!
 I’ll be back - Anxious for my training classes with you!Debbie